neOne111111111111/neOne111111111111/README.md

 - 👋 Hi, I’m @neOne111111111111
 - 👀 I’m interested in ...creating affordable EEG device
 - 🌱 I’m currently learning ...in search for under 30 dollar EEG circuit board chip
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...all process
 - 📫 How to reach me ...ramzighandour477@gmail.com

 <!---